voltsn/hackers-poulette/README.md

 ## Introduction
 A contact page that allows users to contact the support team of a fictional company called Hackers Poulette.

-The web page is build using:
+The web page was build using:
 - PHP
 - Mysql
 - HTML